murphygroup/CellSegmentationEvaluator/README.md

 Chen, Haoran, and Robert F. Murphy.
 "3DCellComposer: A versatile pipeline utilizing 2D cell segmentation methods for 3D cell segmentation" (2023)

 ## Package contents
 This package contains two implementations of the cell segmentation metrics as well as example images for testing.
 The first implementation ("SimpleCSE") calculates metrics and quality scores for one or more images and corresponding cell segmentation masks.
+The second ("full_pipeline") runs different cell segmentation programs on a given multichannel image and evaluates the resulting segmentations using the metrics.

 It was tested on Python >=3.8 under Ubuntu 18.04 LTS.

 **Important:** This repository uses Git LFS for tracking large files.
 Please ensure you have [Git LFS](https://git-lfs.github.com/) installed on your machine before cloning or pulling.

+## Input files

+Two input files are required, one containing a multichannel image (e.g., CODEX image) and the other containing the segmentation mask image to evaluate.
+The mask image should contain channels for a cell mask and a nucleus mask (in that order).
+Other mask channels may be present but will be ignored.
+Each channel should contain an indexed image, in which pixels contain the integer number of the cell that that pixel belongs to.

 ## SimpleCSE